 The Catholic Church has been more open to the theory of evolution than many other Christian denominations.
-In the past century they’ve been extremely cautious about making definitive statements about the science of evolution, perhaps largely due to the blowback from their errors in dealing with Galileo centuries ago.
-However, the Catholic Church has clearly spelled out some theological parameters that influence how we think about evolution.
-Among them, God is the creator of all things, God created from nothing (creation ex nihilo), Adam and Eve really existed, we all descend from them rather than from a larger group of people, Adam and Eve sinned, and the Fall (original sin) is “inherited” by everyone.
-Many Catholic theologians and thinkers have tried to reconcile evolution with their faith, usually by jettisoning Adam and Eve and original sin, and sometimes even rejecting inerrancy and the teaching magisterium of the church.
+In the past century, they’ve been extremely cautious about making definitive statements about the science of evolution, perhaps largely due to the blowback from their errors in dealing with Galileo centuries ago.
+However, the Catholic Church has clearly spelled out some theological parameters that influence how Catholics think about evolution.
+(I’ll note paragraphs from the Catechism of the Catholic Church for the following statements.)
+Among them, God is the creator of all things (#279, #290), God created from nothing─creation ex nihilo (#295-297), Adam and Eve really existed (#374-379), we all descend from them rather than from a larger group of people (#360), Adam and Eve sinned (#379, 390, 397-400), and the Fall (original sin) is “inherited” by everyone (#397-406).
+Even with these parameters, many Catholic theologians and thinkers have tried to reconcile evolution with their faith, usually by jettisoning Adam and Eve and original sin and sometimes even rejecting inerrancy and the teaching magisterium of the church.

-The book is divided into three sections with a number of chapters in each section.
-The first section, “A Friendly Reunion: The Relationship between Natural Science and Supernatural Faith,” lays the groundwork.
-The first two chapters address the relationship between faith and science, establishing their intersection and the fact that they cannot contradict one another.
-The author, Dr. Christopher Baglow challenges the atheist reductionist view of scientific atheism (or scientism) that claims that only what science can discover and study can be true.
+The book is divided into three parts with a number of chapters in each.
+Part I, “Seeing the Whole: Natural Science and Supernatural Faith,” lays the groundwork.
+The first three chapters in this part address the relationship between faith and science.
+The author, Dr. Christopher Baglow, challenges the atheist reductionist view of scientific atheism (or scientism) that claims that only what science can discover and study can be true.
 Atheists sometimes claim that science operates in one realm of “truth” while religion operates in a totally separate realm.
-Baglow shows that, on the contrary, science and religion intersect because the “Christian faith considers facts as having value and meaning” (p.
-29).
-In the second chapter, Baglow also addresses the other “extreme,” the “scientific creationist” who insists on a literal translation of the first chapter of Genesis despite evidence to the contrary such as the contradictory creation account in chapter two.
+Baglow shows that, on the contrary, science and religion intersect rather than remaining in their separate realms and they cannot contradict one another

-Chapter three explores the relationship between modern science and the biblical accounts of creation from the perspective of a Catholic approach to sacred Scripture.
-Chapter four corrects the mistaken impression many people have that the church has always been in conflict with science.
-Baglow presents the truth of history which proves that the church and many of its representatives have instead served as the patrons, proponents, and innovative leaders in scientific investigation and discovery.
-Chapter five stresses the importance of metaphysics for understanding the unity between science and faith.
+Chapter Four explores the relationship between modern science and the biblical accounts of creation from the perspective of a Catholic approach to the Bible.
+It corrects the mistaken impression many people have that the church has always been in conflict with science.
+In Chapter Five, Baglow draws upon the historical record to prove that the church and many of its representatives have instead served as the patrons, proponents, and innovative leaders in scientific investigation and discovery.
+Chapter Six on evil, prayer, and miracles adds new material that tackles some of the most challenging questions and addresses the role of faith.